codemonkeyjim/RepData_PeerAssessment1/PA1_template.md

 ## Impute missing values

-Create a new data frame of raw steps but replace any NA values for steps with the mean for that interval.
+Create a new data frame of raw steps but replace any missing step values with the mean for that interval.

 ```r